 Our mission of providing care to the world at a moment's notice is at the heart of everything we do.
 We are caregivers, first and foremost and we will be there when you need us.

 With more than 38,000 employees, Global Medical Response teams deliver compassionate, quality medical care, primarily in the areas of emergency and patient relocation services around the world.
-We provide end-to-end medical transportation as well as fire services, integrated healthcare solutions and disaster response.
+We provide end-to-end medical transportation as well as fire services, integrated healthcare solutions, and disaster response.

 GUIDING VALUES AND BEHAVIORS

-Employee must consistently exhibit our guiding principles:
+The employee must consistently exhibit our guiding principles:

 • Patient Care - We continually earn the privilege to care for our patients.
 It is at the forefront of everything we do.